 Some of the common themes you, as a client, should look for when hiring an advisor include:

 An adviser who is willing to communicate with an investor in both good times and bad is important.
 It is nice to hear from your adviser when your investments are growing, but you also want to hear from them when things are not going so well.
 This is the only way to get out of tricky investments.

 Understands your goals

 Not everyone has the same financial objectives.
 If your adviser does not take the time to understand your overall investment goals, your risk threshold, and your overall financial status, it is impossible for them to give you good advice.

-too often, an adviser recommends an investment and once you have “bought in,” they vanish until the time comes to sell that investment.
+Too often, an adviser recommends investment and once you have “bought in,” they vanish until the time comes to sell that investment.
 However, when you have a solid relationship with your adviser, they will keep you updated on the status of that investment plus all others in your portfolio.

 Understandably, many of us are not comfortable investing funds without the assistance of an adviser.
 However, the wrong adviser or one who is not willing to work with you before, during, and after a sale will likely disappoint you in the long run.
 Having a good relationship with your financial adviser involves not just great communication, but also means they understand your goals for the future.

 Mike Coady is an expat expert based in Dubai and is on hand to help with all of the above and more.